Tag Archives: South Side Chicago

 Today, it’s a question of whether your pants are sagging or not (as far as I’m concerned).

-In the Sixties, on the South Side of Chicago, the male clothing signifier was whether you were a Gouster or an Ivy Leaguer.
+In the Sixties, on the South and West Sides of Chicago, the male clothing signifier was whether you were a Gouster or an Ivy Leaguer.

 A former co-worker who I guess would be classified as a Gouster now, but was an Ivy Leaguer then, told me:

 Basically, Gousters dressed like old school gangsters (by this he meant O.O.G., like Thirties-Forties-Fifties era), and Ivy Leaguers dressed preppy.
-Gousters were considered to be kinda like hoods, whereas Ivy Leaguers at least looked like they kept their noses clean.
+Gousters were considered to be kinda like hoods, whereas Ivy Leaguers at least looked like they kept their noses clean (for a pretty accurate visual, watch Cooley High.
+Preach [Glynn Turman’s character] would have been considered an Ivy Leaguer.
+Many of the other cats were classic Gousters).

 This conversation started when I un-covered a record from about 1964 called “The Gouster” by a local group called the Five-Du Tones.